kalv25/azure-network-watcher/docs/labs/lab-04/index.md

 ## Task #3 - generate some traffic from `hubVm` to `spoke1Vm`

 Use Bastion and initiate SSH session into `hubVm`.
-Once connected, run the following command to generate some traffic from `hubVm` to `spoke1Vm`:
+Once connected, run the following command to generate some traffic from `hubVm` to `spoke1Vm` with private IP 10.10.0.132:

 ```bash
 iac-admin@hubVm:~$ curl http://10.10.0.132